LFV decays in a 3-4-1 model with minimal inverse seesaw neutrinos: Introduction

 \section{Introduction}

 The 3-4-1 model with right-handed neutrinos (341RHN) was introduced in {Refs.~\cite{Foot:1994ym,Pisano:1994tf}} as a natural extension that new right-handed neutrinos are assigned to the same left-handed lepton quadruplets.
 For a complete study of the highest possible gauge symmetry in the electroweak sector \cite{Voloshin:1987qy}, various 3-4-1 extensions were introduced with different electric charges of new exotic leptons \cite{Ponce:2003uu, Sanchez:2004uf, Ponce:2006vw, Sanchez:2008qv, Riazuddin:2008yx, Nam:2009tr, Long:2016lmj, Palacio:2016mam, Djouala:2019hhn}.
 Interesting phenomenological implications, such as $(g-2)_{e_a}$ anomalies and lepton flavor violating (LFV) processes involved with charged leptons, have been extensively studied \cite{Cogollo:2020nrc, Thao:2023gvs}.
-It can be seen that 3-4-1 models can accommodate the latest experimental for $(g-2)_{\mu}$ \cite{Muong-2:2023cdq, Muong-2:2025xyk}, in agreement with the most recent theoretical results calculated in the Standard Model (SM) framework \cite{Aliberti:2025beg}.
-In particular, the $1\sigma$ deviation is given by:
+It can be seen that 3-4-1 models can accommodate the latest experimental result for $(g-2)_{\mu}$ \cite{Muong-2:2023cdq, Muong-2:2025xyk}, in agreement with the most recent theoretical results calculated in the Standard Model (SM) framework \cite{Aliberti:2025beg}, in which the leading-order hadronicvacuum-polarization contribution derived from lattice-QCD calculations has been taken into account \cite{Borsanyi:2020mff, RBC:2024fic, Djukanovic:2024cmq}.
+Consequently, the updated SM prediction is compatible with the experimental measurement; namely, the corresponding deviation is given by~\cite{Aliberti:2025beg}:

 On the other hand, the original 3-4-1 models without exotic charged leptons predict small deviations, of $\Delta a_{\mu}\leq \mathcal{O}(10^{-11})$ \cite{Cogollo:2020nrc, Thao:2023gvs}, which are much smaller than the $10^{-9}$ level associates with the current $1\sigma$ deviation and still within the reach of future experiments \cite{Hertzog:2025ssc, Athron:2025ets}.
 This behavior arises because 3-4-1models typically predict very heavy $SU(4)_L$ gauge bosons at the TeV scale, resulting in suppressed one-loop contributions to $\Delta a_{\mu}$.
 In contrast, various models featuring light neutral gauge and/or Higgs bosons can accommodate large upper value \cite{Li:2025myw, Aliberti:2025beg}.
 The experimental $a_e$ data reported by different groups~\cite{Hanneke:2008tm, Parker:2018vye, Morel:2020dww, Fan:2022eto} indicate a possibility of large deviations from the SM prediction of the same order of magnitude, namely $|\Delta a^{\mathrm{NP}}_{e}|=\mathcal{O}(10^{-13})$, defined analogously to the muon case \cite{Aoyama:2012wj, Laporta:2017okg, Aoyama:2017uqe, Volkov:2019phy}.